Saturday, August 25, 2012

 Definitions

-Homework: The purpose of homework is to help reinforce what was taught in class.
-Sometimes its purpose is to gather extra information beyond what was taught in class
+reinforce what was taught in class.
+Sometimes its purpose is to

-Formative assessment: The goal of formative assessment is to monitor student learning to provide ongoing feedback that can be used by instructors to improve their teaching and by students to improve their learning.
-Formative assessments are generally low stakes, which means that they have low or no point value.
+students to improve their learning.
+Formative assessments are generally low stakes, which means that they have low or no point

-Summative assessment: The goal of summative assessment is to evaluate student learning at the end of an instructional unit by comparing it against some standard or benchmark.
-Summative assessments are often high stakes, which means that they have a high point value.
+assessment: The goal of summative assessment is to evaluate student learning at the end of an